Developmental Malformations

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Tuberous sclerosis complex is a constellation of signs and symptoms that constitute the diagnosis.
-In this update, the authors give a succinct overview of the topic while outlining advances in the treatment of multiple manifestations of the disease.
-New trials for the management of multiple clinical manifestations using precision medicine with mTOR inhibitors, with specific attention on neurologic issues, are discussed.
+Tuberous sclerosis complex is an autosomal dominant genetic disorder affecting multiple organ systems, with protean manifestations.
+In this update, the authors give a succinct overview of the topic while outlining advances in the surveillance and treatment of multiple manifestations of the disease.
+New trials and recommendations for the management of multiple clinical manifestations using precision medicine with mTOR inhibitors, with specific attention on neurologic issues, are discussed.

 • Epilepsy is a common manifestation early in life. | |